-Threefer: Super Bowl Weeknd Review
+Threefer: Super Bowl Weeknd Rview

 It’s no surprise that a middle-aged man like myself isn’t overly hip to The Weeknd.
 But even though, I’m into a lot of great Booze-Rock, Jazz, and New Wave, I assure you I have my ear to the ground when it comes to the world’s hottest artists.
 So when the barrage of Super Bowl commercials featuring The Weeknd came bopping across my various screens, I wasn’t entirely taken by surprise.
 No judgment, but his face looks a little different than the last time he briefly occupied my consciousness.